geor-ma/udacity-blockchain-prj5-capstone/README.md

 - Create account or login to infra.io
 - Go to project settings and get project id.
 That is your infuraKey
 - Get your recovery phrase from metamask. that is mnemonic.
 Keep it safe and secure. nobody should see it.
+- add .infurakey file and paste your infurakey.
+- add a .mnemonic file and paste your mnemonic in that file.
+- add .infurakey and .mnemonic to .gitignore.
 - Update your truffle-config.js with rinkeby network info.
 Refer truffle-config.js for configurations
 - run command